Foundation and pathway programmes offer international students a route into an Edinburgh degree.

 The University's foundation and pathway programmes provide opportunities for talented students whose high school qualifications are not accepted for direct entry to an undergraduate degree, or whose first language is not English to access degree programmes within humanities, social science, science and engineering.

-The International Foundation Programme in Humanities and Social Science, and the Global Select Pathway Programme in Science and Engineering both provide a combination of intensive academic work, English language tuition and study skills tuition.
+The International Foundation Programme in Arts, Humanities and Social Science, and the Global Select Pathway Programme in Science and Engineering both provide a combination of intensive academic work, English language tuition and study skills tuition.

 They are designed to assist intelligent and highly motivated students who have performed well at school in moving seamlessly into an Edinburgh degree.

-For undergraduate students in the College of Humanities and Social Science, the University offers a one year foundation programme.
+For undergraduate students in the College of Arts, Humanities and Social Science, the University offers a one year foundation programme.

 Successful completion of the programme with good grades guarantees progression to many of the College’s prestigious four-year honours degrees.